INFORMATION

 For the pursuit of the purposes described in point 2 above, the Data Controller may need to communicate the Personal Data to third parties belonging to the following categories:

-2. subjects who, for the Data Controller, handle administrative, legal and fiscal obligations, or personnel selection;
+- entities who, for the Data Controller, handle administrative, legal and fiscal obligations, or personnel selection;

-3. subjects who provide services for the management of the information system of the Data Controller;
+- entities who provide services for the management of the information system of the Data Controller;

-4. banking institutes for collections and payments.
+- banks for collections and payments.

 Furthermore, for the pursuit of the abovementioned purposes referred to in point 2, Personal Data are processed and known by Data Controller’s employees and collaborators, specifically designated as authorized persons, due to the different tasks and instruction assigned to each of them.